algorithmica-org/algorithmica/content/english/hpc/arithmetic/rsqrt.md

 \end{aligned}
 $$

-When you tune $\sigma$ to minimize them mean square error, this results in a surprisingly accurate approximation.
+When you tune $\sigma$ to minimize the mean square error, this results in a surprisingly accurate approximation.

 ![](../img/approx.svg)